Analyzing Sisecam Resources (NYSE:SIRE) and Largo (NYSE:LGO)

-Sisecam Resources (NYSE:SIRE – Get Rating) and Largo (NYSE:LGO – Get Rating) are both small-cap oils/energy companies, but which is the superior investment?
-We will compare the two companies based on the strength of their profitability, earnings, valuation, analyst recommendations, risk, institutional ownership and dividends.
+Sisecam Resources (NYSE:SIRE – Get Rating) and Largo (NYSE:LGO – Get Rating) are both small-cap oils/energy companies, but which is the better business?
+We will compare the two companies based on the strength of their institutional ownership, profitability, risk, earnings, analyst recommendations, dividends and valuation.

-This is a summary of recent ratings and price targets for Sisecam Resources and Largo, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for Sisecam Resources and Largo, as provided by MarketBeat.

 |Sell Ratings